 What is grief?

 Grief is an emotion.
-It feels that there is no happiness possible without what you lost.
+It feels like there is no happiness possible without what you lost.
 It brings up sadness and can bring thoughts that you wish you had spent more time with the lost one, done more with them, and possibly been more careful or helpful while they were alive.
 Grief may even include thoughts and feelings that you cannot survive without the one you lost.
 Grief can bring up other emotions, like despondency, despair, desolation, wretchedness, glumness, and gloom.

 How long does grief last?

 In the “grieving business,” those who help others deal with their grief, it is well known that “time heals all wounds,” that if enough time passes, you are likely to “get over” your misery and get on with your life.
 They know that if they keep listening to your upsets and suggesting you find new friends or try adding different activities into your life, your grief will gradually lessen, and you will get on with your life.
 The question is not, “will you get over your grief?” but rather, “when will you get over your grief?”
 Surprisingly, that is now entirely up to you.
 I’ll explain that later.